Thank you to all of those who attended the 2019 Wasteland World Car Show!

 (All themed vehicles for the show must be pre-registered and approved by staff ahead of time.)

-(But we will be selecting cars in batches as forms come in, so the sooner you submit your into, the better)
+But we will be selecting cars in batches as forms come in, so the sooner you submit your into, the better.
+We may cut off applications early if we fill up.

-There will be custom trophies and ribbons awarded for a range of categories, which will be announced shortly!
+There will be custom trophies and ribbons awarded for a range of categories!

 PLEASE SUBMIT A SEPARATE ENTRY FORM FOR EACH VEHICLE YOU WOULD LIKE TO SHOW.

 This is a separate event from Wasteland Weekend, so cars that have won at Wasteland Weekend ARE eligible to enter and win at this car show.
-Judges’ vehicles and those owned by Wasteland Senior Staff members may be exhibited but may NOT be entered into competition) Likewise, vehicles that won in the previous Wasteland Car Show are not eligible for competition but may be shown (bring your Wasteland trophy or ribbon with you so they know you’re a previous winner!)
+Judges’ vehicles and those owned by Wasteland Senior Staff members may be exhibited but may NOT be entered into competition.
+Likewise, vehicles that won in previous Wasteland World Car Shows are not eligible for competition but may be shown (bring your Wasteland trophy or ribbon with you so they know you’re a previous winner!)

 We will have some space reserved in the wide back alley for trucks and trailers since we know many people will have to trailer their vehicles in.
 Additionally, there is space on the surrounding streets to park trailers.
 If you traveling a long distance will need to leave your vehicle overnight, please contact us so we can make arrangements with the museum for it to be kept in a secured location.